BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-09-active-directory-home-lab-part-4.markdown

 sudo apt-get install -y crowbar
 ```

 To use **Crowbar**, we need a password list.
 In a real world scenario an advesary would either buy or create their own wordlist.
-But since we are simulating the attack, we can just use `rockyou`. `Rockyou` is list of passwords from a data breach in 2009, where an attacker breached the company RockYou and leaked 32 million user accounts. `Rockyou` has been included in Kali Linux since 2013.
+But since we are simulating the attack, we can just use `rockyou` and add the password of an active directory user. `Rockyou` is list of passwords from a data breach in 2009, where an attacker breached the company RockYou and leaked 32 million user accounts. `Rockyou` has been included in Kali Linux since 2013.

 The `rockyou` file is located in `/usr/share/wordlists`.
 Unzip the file using `gunzip`: